leonid-shevtsov/unobtrusive_flash/README.markdown

 3. Include `require unobtrusive_flash` in your `application.js`.

-4. Delete flash rendering code from your views, if there is any.
+4. Delete flash rendering code from your views, if there was any.

+5. You have three options to render flash messages on the frontend:

 ### Option 1: For Bootstrap projects